Malik Monk NBA Playoffs Player Props: Kings vs. Warriors

 Malik Monk Insights vs. the Warriors

-- He's connected on 1.9 threes per game, or 12.7% of his team's makes from beyond the arc this season.
+- He's knocked down 1.9 threes per game, or 12.7% of his team's makes from beyond the arc this season.

-- The Warriors are the 21st-best defensive team in the league, conceding 117.1 points per contest.
+- The Warriors are the 21st-best defensive squad in the league, conceding 117.1 points per contest.

-- The Warriors concede 25.7 assists per contest, 15th-ranked in the league.
+- Looking at assists, the Warriors have allowed 25.7 per game, 15th in the NBA.

-- Giving up 12.9 made 3-pointers per contest, the Warriors are the 23rd-ranked squad in the NBA.
+- In terms of 3-pointers, the Warriors have conceded 12.9 makes per game, 23rd in the NBA.

 Malik Monk vs. the Warriors